Install and Configure Spree Commerce 1.2

 On dev server:

-mysql -u[user] [database] < [filename.sql]
+mysql -u[user] [database] < [filename.sql](no password needed in my dev environment) -

 Go to old store directory, make

-point to new db if necessary -
+config/database.ymlpoint to new db if necessary -

 Upgrade Spree version to latest, following upgrade instructions from Spree.
 In this case: